-The above named Directors held office during the whole of the financial year and since the end of the financial year, except as noted for Mr H Warries and Mr J Stirbinskis.
+The above named Directors held office during the whole of the financial year and since the end of the financial year.

 Directorships of other Listed Companies

 At no time during the year did any officer of the Company hold any directorship of other listed companies in the three years immediately before the end of the financial year.